What You Will Earn

 Students must earn 12 credits of addictions specific coursework in order to earn the addiction counseling graduate certificate from MSU.
 State licensure requirements are different, and students will be advised to take additional MSU coursework to meet these requirements.
 MSU's addiction counseling program does offer all academic graduate coursework needed to pursue internship/licensure with the state.
 The MSU Addiction Counseling Certificate provides individual academic advisement and tailors students program of study based on individual student academic backgrounds.

-Students with a B.A. or M.A. degree in psychology, counseling or sociology may complete the required addiction counseling credits in two years.
+Students with a B.A. or M.A. degree in psychology, counseling or sociology may complete the required addiction counseling credits in one to two years.
 Prerequisite coursework for the State of Montana licensure depends upon on your educational background.

 The MSU Addiction Counseling Program Director can help you with any advisement or prerequisite questions: email@example.com